CircuitChaos/OpenMicron/README.md

 * **comm-protocol.txt** – protocol used to communicate with the radio.
 I reverse-engineered it using __PortMon__ utility on Windows.
 * **memory-map.txt** – incomplete, reverse-engineered memory map of CRT Micron UV.
 This is work in progress!
 * **dat-file-format.txt** – incomplete, reverse-engineered format of the .dat file, used by the proprietary software.
 Probably not needed, but I did it before I had a chance to actually read the radio memory, so I keep it here.

+## Contact with the author

+I have a name and a HAM radio call sign, but I prefer to stay anonymous at this moment :) Please use the GitHub issue reporting system for the contact.